 Did You Know?

-- Since 2009, more than 850 patients have benefited from the Be Well-Lake County program.
-The program currently serves 400 active patients.
+- Since 2009, more than 1,150 patients have benefitted from Be Well-Lake County.
+There are currently close to 600 active patients.

-- Nearly one-third of the 26 million Americans who have diabetes don’t know it (according to the American Diabetes Association).
+- About one-third of the 26 million Americans who have diabetes don’t know it (source: American Diabetes Association).

 Be Well-Lake County

-Be Well-Lake County, a community health initiative committed to providing greater access to comprehensive diabetes care, is a vital asset to more than 850 medically underserved patients with Type 2 diabetes.
+Be Well-Lake County, a community health initiative committed to providing greater access to comprehensive diabetes care, is a vital asset to hundreds of medically underserved patients with Type 2 diabetes.

 Julie Krohn, MS, RDN, LDN